utilyre/barbecue.nvim/README.md

     ---@type table
     include_buftypes = { "" },

+    ---filetypes not to enable winbar in
+    ---@type table
+    exclude_filetypes = { "toggleterm" },

     ---returns a string to be shown at the end of winbar
     ---@param bufnr number
     ---@return string